 - Be gentle.
 Gentle in all aspects of your life and all ways.
 Choose mild, fragrance-free soaps and lotions.
 Avoid stressful situations that can trigger a flare-up.
 And be gentle with your emotions.
 Psoriasis can be frustrating and isolating, so see a friend or doctor if seizures get you down.

-Diet – an essential part of the treatment of psoriasis.
+Diet is an essential part of the treatment of psoriasis.

 It is important to remember that psoriasis is a chronic inflammatory disease.
-So, it is important to avoid nutriments that promote inflammation in the body.
+So, it is important to avoid nutrients that promote inflammation.
 Warning: the diet should never be dogmatic.
 What works for one person’s body may not be as good for another’s body.

-When trying to figure out what triggers your psoriasis, an anti-inflammatory diet is a great place to start.
+An anti-inflammatory diet is a great place to start when figuring out what triggers your psoriasis.
 The straightforward rules for an anti-inflammatory diet are as follows:

-- It a rich in vegetables and fruits, healthy fats, lean protein, whole grains, and lots of fresh produce.
+- It is rich in vegetables, fruits, healthy fats, lean protein, whole grains, and fresh produce.
 In other words, a Mediterranean diet.